yyu233/StudyNote/Web/CSSstyle.md

 ``` ---<class name>: <value>; ```

 Assign value of  CSS variable to other class attribute: ``` <field> : var(--<class name>); ```

+## Pseduo Class ##

+A pseudo-class is a keyword that can be added to selectors, in order to select a specific state of the element.